 An endosymbiotic actinidic archaea and viroid mediated model of quantal perception and biological reincarnation is presented.
-Actinidic archaea and viroids has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder2.
-Actinidic archaea have a mevalonate pathway and cholesterol catabolism1-8.
-The endosymbiotic actinidic archaea and viroids have got axonal and transynaptic transport functioning as biological neurotransmitters.
+Actinidic archaea and viroids has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder.
+Actinidic archaea have a mevalonate pathway and cholesterol catabolism.
+1-8 The endosymbiotic actinidic archaea and viroids have functioning transynaptic transport biological got axonal and as neurotransmitters.
 The human brain can be compared to a well organised modified archaeal biofilm with archaeal derived viroids serving as messengers.
 The actinidic archaea with its magnetite can mediate quantal perception and store biological information.
 The actinidic archaea are eternal and the biological information stored in archaeal magnetite quantal computers may serve as a store of biological information in nature.
 The actinidic archaeal magnetite mediated quantal perception also forms the basis of the collective unconscious.
 This can mediate the mechanism of reincarnative memories.